The distributed Grakn knowledge graph presents two different ways to obtain insight on a large dataset:

 We may also specify a subgraph for efficiency (so we do not have to count the things we are not interested in).
 The algorithm for computing the degree is one example.
 If we execute the following query, the number of arrows (edges) attached to each node is returned:

-compute degrees in person, marriage;
+compute centrality in person, marriage; using degree;

 In the example below this would be 1 for Jacob Young, 2 for Barbara Herchelroth, 1 for John Newman and 0 for the rest because we do not count the arrows indicating type, only arrows labelled with

-This knowledge base also happens to include the parentship relationship, but we have ignored this and only found out the number of marriages a person has taken part in for any size of graph.
+This knowledge graph also happens to include the parentship relationship, but we have ignored this and only found out the number of marriages a person has taken part in for any size of graph.